Iswarya70/Online-doctor-consultation-system/README.md

 # Online-doctor-consultation-system
-We can consult doctor through  video conference in online.
+We can consult doctor through  video conference.